POSITION/JOB TITLE: Health Aide Paraprofessional

 - Performs necessary duties on office machines including copy, fax, and laminator

-- Provides medication to students safely including documentation and adhering to the basics of giving students medication safely.
+- Provides medication administration for students safely following the five rights of medication administration.

 - Enters immunization records.

-- Documents student health office visitos for those assessed and cared for by the health aide.
+- Documents student health office visits for those assessed and cared for by the health aide.

 - Assists in vision and audio screenings, height/weight documentation.